helq/the-little-cppler-book/07-content-block-1.4.md

 ---

-What should we change in the code above to print only one time each number, i.e., what lines are needed to change or be moved (from the code above) to output:
+What should we change in the code above to print each number one time only?, i.e., what lines are needed to change or be moved (from the code above) to output this:

 ~~~output
 ~~~